-2) Any form of drinking games is strictly prohibited;
+2) Drinking games are strictly prohibited;

-8) As of May 31, 2006, smoking is no longer permitted in public places.
-Smoking on the premises is strictly prohibited and anyone violating the law will be asked to leave the premises.
-Those smoking outdoors are required by law to maintain a distance of at least 30 fees (9 meters) from any University entrance;
+7) Smoking, including vaping is strictly prohibited on the premises.
+Those smoking or vaping must do so outdoors and are required by law to maintain a distance of at least 30 feet (9 meters) from the entrances;

-10) All groups booking space at Thomson House must abide by general rules of good and proper conduct as per the Thomson House rules in Appendix I
+9) All groups booking space at Thomson House must abide by general rules of good and proper conduct as per the Thomson House rules in Appendix I

 Booking Your Event

-1) Booking requests may be made online (http://www.thomsonhouse.ca/contact/), by phone at 514.398.3756 and speaking with the House Manager, in person at 3650 McTavish, or by e-mail at firstname.lastname@example.org.
-Once a booking has been approved, a contract between the event organizers and a Thomson House representative may be required, at the discretion of the TH rep;
+Once a booking has been approved, a contract between the event organizers and a Thomson House representative may be required, at the discretion of the TH rep.

 8) Groups must inform the House Manager of any sponsorship for an event by an external company or organization.
 Failure to do so may result in the cancellation of the event;

-Monday-Wednesday 8h30 to 23h00
+Monday-Wednesday 9:30am to 12:00am

-Thursday-Friday 8h30 to 02h00
+Thursday-Friday 9:30am to 2:00am

 Saturday-Sunday upon reservation only

 Monday-Thursday 11:30am to 10:00pm

 Friday 11:30am to 11:00pm

 Saturday-Sunday upon reservation only

-13) Last call is 30 minutes before the bar closes;
+14) Last call is 30 minutes before the bar closes;

-20) PGSS is not responsible for any lost or stolen goods or damages.
+21) PGSS is not responsible for any lost or stolen goods or damages.

-21) Cancellation Policy
+22) Cancellation Policy